Beyond repetition coding

 Performance of rotation coding

-Again, due to symmetry, we can focus on the case where $\mathbf{x}_A$ was sent but was mistaken for other symbols by the detector.
+Again, due to symmetry, we can focus on the case where xA was sent but was mistaken for other symbols by the detector.
 Then we can bound the error probability by the union bound

 The rotation can be expressed by the multiplication with the rotation matrix.
-Specifically, if we rotate the square counterclock wise by $\theta$, the rotation matrix is defined as
+Specifically, if we rotate the square counterclock wise by θ, the rotation matrix is defined as

 and the four symbols are